 Plus, the power delivery from the motor is extremely smooth regardless of which system you choose but with centre-mounted motor systems you’ll barely notice the difference from riding a traditional bike.
 The riding experience of electric bikes is one of their main benefits as they act to smooth out the less pleasant elements of riding a traditional bike.

 The weight of electric bikes when compared with regular bikes is another key difference however it might not have as big an impact as you would expect!
 Regular bikes will usually weigh between about 10 and 16kgs depending on the type and size of bike and the additional components fitted.
 For example, an unequipped urban commuter bike with thinner road friendly tyres such as our Strada range will obviously weigh a lot less than a fully equipped bike complete with mudguards, a pannier rack and a propstand such as our Pioneer range.
-The same is true of electric bikes, unequipped performance electric bikes such as our Mustang Comp Electric weighs a lot less than fully equipped bikes built for comfort like our Motus range.

 In practice, electric bikes typically weigh in at between 18 and 25kgs so at first glance this may look like quite a significant difference from the regular bike weights above.
 However when you consider that with the electric assistance you’re unlikely to be pedalling that full weight on your own very often.
 Plus you’ll find that riding in the lowest assistance level on your bike will more than compensate for the extra weight so there’s no need to worry.